semantic-release/github/README.md

 The GitHub authentication configuration is **required** and can be set via [environment variables](#environment-variables).

 Follow the [Creating a personal access token for the command line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line) documentation to obtain an authentication token.
 The token has to be made available in your CI environment via the `GH_TOKEN` environment variable.
+The user associated with the token must have push permission to the repository.

 ### Environment variables